dioptra-io/iris/docs/api.md

   "is_verified": false,
   "firstname": "First",
   "lastname": "Last",
-  "probing_enabled": false,
-  "probing_limit": 1,
   "creation_time": "2022-08-17T14:24:22.495581"
 }
 ```

-An administrator can then set `is_verified` and `probing_enabled` to true by issuing a PATCH query against the `/users/:id` endpoint.
+An administrator can then set `is_verified` to true by issuing a PATCH query against the `/users/:id` endpoint.

 ## iris-client